Develop your innovative projects with Companies & Campus!

 Eligible expenses are as follows:

-- Expenditure on non-permanent staff hired by the University of Montpellier or, where applicable, by one of the research unit's supervisors, when the University of Montpellier is not the supervisor (e.g. a research engineer hired on a one-year fixed-term contract to go out into the field to collect data);
+• Expenses for non-permanent staff recruited by the University of Montpellier or, where applicable, by a supervisory body of the research unit, when the University of Montpellier is not the supervisory body (e.g., research engineer recruited on a one-year fixed-term contract to collect data in the field);

-Other costs, including permanent staff costs, are not eligible.
-The financial aid granted is intended exclusively to support the development and implementation of the project within the research unit.
+Permanent staff expenses are not eligible.
+The financial assistance granted is intended exclusively to support the development and implementation of the project within the research unit.
 Under no circumstances may it be used as indirect funding for the private partner associated with the project.

 Assessment methods

-The COM'IN is a body composed of :
+COMIN is a body made up of :

 Evaluation criteria